 Jeff Sossamon, firstname.lastname@example.org, 573-882-3346

-NOTE: The seminar series is free and open to the public.
+WHO: The event is free and open to the public.